Tag Archives: parenting

 That line is often misunderstood.
 Jesus wasn’t offering a weightless life.
 He was offering a different way of carrying weight.
 This book is not about parenting techniques.

 It’s about re-learning how weight, responsibility, love, anxiety, adulthood, and faith actually work.
-Because parenting breaks down when parents try to carry a yoke that was never theirs, and children never learn how to carry one at all.
+Because parenting breaks down when parents try to carry a yoke that was never theirs, and adulthood is more challenging when children never learn how to carry one at all.

 Breaking the Myth of Perfect Parenting